mozilla/anodejsholidayseason/localization/localization_part_2.md

 So what does a String wrangler do?

 * First time extraction of Strings from the software
-* Extracting new, changed, or detecting deleted Strings in later releases
+* Extracting new, changed, or detecting deleted strings in later releases
 * Preparing the PO files for each localizer team
-* Resolving conflicts and marking Strings which have changed or been deleted
+* Resolving conflicts and marking strings which have changed or been deleted

 This may sound complicated, but the good news is that only the String wrangler has to worry about this problems that crop up.
 These steps can be automated.